capgemeng/SDGs-interlinks-with-Climate-Change-Energy-Transition/README.md

 * Test 2018:  Coefficient of Determination: 0.16
 * Test 2020  Coefficient of Determination: 0.22

-#### 2.4.2 CLASSIFICATION

-**Pipeline PCA k-Nearest Neighbours Classification model**
-* Train Split 2021 Accuracy: 0.88
-* Test Split 2021 Accuracy: 0.82
-Only 80% of the year 2021 was used to train.
-It generalizes in an appropriate manner with the remaining years:
-* Test 2017 Accuracy: 0.77
-* Test 2018 Accuracy: 0.77
-* Test 2020 Accuracy: 0.77

-The code for these models is provided in the src directory, the rest are left in the src/notebooks directory.
+The code for these models is provided in the root directory, the rest are left in the ./notebooks directory.

-The main models have been dumped in the src/model directory.
+The main models have been dumped in the ./model directory.
 For each of them, three files have been generated with the same format as those generated previously, that is:

         <modelname>: the model dumped by pickle
         <modelname>.json: a JSON with the description (according to the previous delivery).
         <modelname>.csv: contains the test data for the independent and dependent variables.

-In the src/model directory, my_model is left (with its respective three files).
+In the ./model directory, my_model is left (with its respective three files).
 This is the model chosen for the Pipeline with StandardScaler, PCA, and DecisionTree Regression.
-A src/train.py file is left that trains this model.
+A ./train.py file is left that trains this model.

 ### 2.5 MODELS USED FOR SEGMENTATION